Make a Li-ion battery charging pack for your Xbox 360 controller.

-I can’t put a fan inside of this box.
-So the only thing left is using a heat-sink.
-I had a few heat-sinks left over from my ram cooling mod days.
-So after carefully placing it on the chip, making sure that the LEDs do not get masked when doing this.
+I can’t put a fan inside of this box due to its shape and size.
+So the only thing left is using a heat sink.
+I had a few heat sinks left over from my ram cooling mod days.
+So after carefully placing it on the chip, make sure that the LEDs do not get masked when doing this.
 I can now charge lithium batteries and at the very worst my charger gets WARM for the first hour before it slowly cuts back on the amperage until full.

 - Long lasting – They can hold a charge about as long as a lead acid battery.
 If you have friends that come over once a month to play some couch co-op action.
-You no longer have to panic as all of your NiMh cels are dead .
+You no longer have to panic as all of your NiMh cells are dead.

-- Fast Charging – My NiMh cels can take anywhere from 5-8 hours to fully charge.
-The Li-Po’s in the configuration I have using a 1amp charge.
-This means we’re fully charged in about and hour and a half.
+- Fast Charging – My NiMh cells can take anywhere from 5-8 hours to fully charge.
+The Li-Po’s in the configuration we have using a 1amp charge.
+This means we’re fully charged in about and hour and a half tops.

 - Weight – Although not really important for the average gamer.
 It does make the controller a few grams lighter.